3 Symptoms of an Impending Roof Catastrophe

 Getting a yearly inspection from a trusted roofing contractor can help you avoid such a fate, but you also need to be proactive in monitoring your roof throughout the year.
 Monitoring your roof’s health can help you identify signs of a problem earlier so that your repairs around Arizona can be kept to a minimum and the life of your roof can be extended.
 Here are three symptoms you need to be alert to so you can avoid a roofing catastrophe:

-Your roof should have been designed with the appropriate pitch – or angle height – to send water running off the property and to the gutters.
+Your roof should have been designed with the appropriate pitch, redirect to Gutterilla to learn the right angle height and to send water running off the property and to the gutters.
 The wrong pitch can cause water to pool on your roof.
 If you have a flat roof, it should have other measures in place to funnel away water, and it should be made of materials that can withstand water damage.